|Burwell||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 |Rationale||Poisonous||Edible plants - names||Plants - pictorial||Fruit & nuts||Recipes|

 It is very easy to turn apples into vinegar - turning them into cider first takes rather more skill!
+For vinegar you don't even need to press the apples first - you can roughly chop them and let them soften naturally!

 Apple vinegar is usually called cider vinegar or Apple cider vinegar.
-However the cider part of the process is not strictly necessary so apple vinegar if more correct.
+However the cider part of the process is not strictly necessary so apple vinegar is more correct.
 Historically vinegar was alcoholic brewing that has gone wrong.
 If you are aiming for vinegar rather than cider the process is extremely easy!

 Moulds, yeasts and bacteria are all naturally present in the air and on the fruit so if you control the